godot-go/godot-go/README.md

 ---

-# Godot Go Binding
+# Godot-Go

+## What is Godot-go?

-[Godot](https://github.com/godotengine/godot) is a cross-platform game engine.
-Godot-go is a library to bring [Go](https://golang.org/) to Godot.
-Godot-go integrates into Godot's GDNative and NativeScript API through cgo.
+Godot-go allows developers to implement their games in [Go](https://golang.org/) to leverage the [Godot](https://github.com/godotengine/godot) cross-platform game engine.
+Godot-go leverages cgo to interface with Godot's GDNative and NativeScript APIs.

 ## Getting Started